 SITNet aims to monitor indoor temperatures across homes in B.C. to better understand the risk of residential indoor overheating during hot weather.

-Approximately 30 participants across BC will be included in the pilot phase of SITNet.
+Approximately 30 participants across BC were included in the 2024 pilot phase of SITNet.
+In 2025, we are adding approximately 100 new participants to the project.
 This public health initiative is supported by the BC Health Effects of Anomalous Temperatures (BC HEAT) committee and is being conducted by the BC Centre for Disease Control (BCCDC), a program of the Provincial Health Services Authority (PHSA).

 The data collected by SITNet will help public health practitioners in the province to better prepare for and understand the health impacts of extreme heat events.